usnistgov/REFPROP-manager/README.md

 cmake --build . --config Release --target REFMAN64example
 ```

-You may need to change the path to the REFPROP folder in the CPP code
+You may need to change the path to the REFPROP folder in the CPP code, and you may also need to change the generator if you use a different version of Visual Studio (on windows), or use another operating system, in which case the generator is not needed at all.
+Please check out the CMake documentation.

 # Caveats: